Hrabal/TemPy/make_an_app/tempy_4.md

 ### TemPy in Action, TempyREPR

 Another way to use TemPy is to define how objects will be rendered in the DOM by defining `TempyREPR` classes inside the object classes.
-To show how to user `TempyREPR` we'll build the single person's pages using this tecnique.
+To show how to use `TempyREPR` we'll build the single person's pages using this technique.

-First, add the controller for the single person page, we already added links to this page in the homepage of our app with link in the form `person/<person_id>`, so we write a controller for those links:
+First, add the controller for the single person page.
+We already added links to this page in the homepage of our app with link in the form `person/<person_id>`, so we write a controller for those links:

 ```python
 # controllers.py